As most anyone who has had a conversation about programming languages with me knows, I’m a static typing bigot.

 Type-aware IDEs (Eclipse, IntelliJ, etc.) are hard to build and so become barriers to entry.

-Compilers themselves, for either static or dynamic languages. are a very well-known, basically solved problem–lots of books, parser libraries, etc. The compilation environment is a very static: take input text X and transform it into output code Y.
+Compilers themselves, for either static or dynamic languages, are a very well-known, basically solved problem–lots of books, parser libraries, etc. The compilation environment is also very static: take input text X and transform it into output code Y.

 IDEs, however, are really hard.
 The compilation environment is no longer static–the IDE still transforms X to Y, but while transforming X to Y, it also has to put errors on the right line, squiggles under the right words, pop ups at the right place, cache the entire program’s type data to provide instant navigation, and all while the user is flying around the source file changing things and trying to make the IDE developer’s life a nightmare.